French police accommodation

 The twin building

-The Huai Hai lu version has the main decorated facade facing North and visible from the street, making it very distinctive.
-On the Jiang Guo Dong Lu one, the decorated facade is also facing North, but the street side is on the South side, so the facade is only visible if you get into the courtyard.
+The Huai Hai lu accommodation version has the main decorated facade facing North and visible from the street, making it very distinctive.
+On the Jiang Guo Dong Lu one, the decorated facade is hidden as away from the street side and only visible if you get into the courtyard.
 There are in fact two buildings surrounding a garden.
-Both buildings are identical, but they are not exactly the same as the one of Huai Hai Lu which is a little wider with a much wider roof.
-However colors, balconies and decoration details are extremely similar, making clear that the same architect did them all, with surely the same purpose of accommodating police officers, which I believe is still the case today.
+Both buildings are identical, similar but not identical to the one of Huai Hai Lu.
+Colors, balconies and decoration details are matching.
+The same architect probably did them all, accommodating police officers, which I believe is still the case today.

 1. Always interesting…!
 Well done mate!
 When you will start a blog of this quality about Saigon ^_-